brittonb3/brittonb3.github.io/thank-you.md

 hide: true
 ---

-Thank you, for the email and I will contact you as soon as possible.
+Thank you, for the email.
+I will contact you as soon as possible.